immutant/immutant.org/news/2014-05-05-immutant-web-2x.md

 enjoy all the benefits of REPL-based development.
-Before calling `run`, `run-dmc` will first ensure that your Ring handler is var-quoted and wrapped in the `reload` and `stacktrace` middleware from the `ring-devel` library (which should be included among your `[:profiles :dev :dependencies]` in `project.clj`).
+Before calling `run`, `run-dmc` will first ensure that your Ring handler is var-quoted and wrapped in the `reload` and `stacktrace` middleware from the `ring-devel` library (which must be included among your `[:profiles :dev :dependencies]` in `project.clj`).
 It'll then open your app in a browser.